 Assets can only be assigned to catalogs from the original (“Current”) .Blend file – the one where they were marked as assets.
 So assign them to catalogs as soon as you mark them!

 Let’s make sure we are in a .Blend file from which we marked an asset (aka that asset’s “Current File”).
-If we change the drop-down box from “Current File” to the correct library which houses the asset, we see the catalog areas.
+If we change the drop-down box from “Current File” to the correct library, we see the catalogs.
 Assuming we haven’t set any catalogs up, we should just see the option for “All” and “Unassigned.”

 Importing Assets from the Asset Browser